raedyping/informationresources/README.md

 <a href = https://cran.r-project.org/web/packages/gghighlight/vignettes/gghighlight.html> make important parts of your plot stand out </a>

 ### ggstatsplot
-< a href = https://indrajeetpatil.github.io/ggstatsplot/>add stats details to your ggplots!</a>
+< a href = https://indrajeetpatil.github.io/ggstatsplot/> add stats details to your ggplots!</a>

 ### esquisse
 <a href = https://dreamrs.github.io/esquisse/>a drag and drop gui for fast ggplot</a> (also see ggplotgui)